 Unique to the IB Diploma Programme, however, is the transdisciplinary Environmental Systems and Societies (ESS) course.
 The ESS course meets the requirements of both Groups 3 and 4 in the DP curriculum.
 Here the human impact of scientific discoveries is explored, including the impact on individuals and on societies in the global context.
 The student's thought processes generate links across the traditional disciplines, links which perhaps more accurately reflect the real world in which we live, rather than one conventionally compartmentalised.
 The ESS student is required to become acquainted with, and use, the research methodologies germane to the human and experimental sciences, and to derive an informed understanding from his or her research findings.
+Importantly, however, we are excited to be introducing another of the group 4 subjects; Sports, Exercise and Health Science, at the IBDP level in order to ensure that we provide a complete list of courses which are of particular interest to our students.
+It is our expectation that students who have already develop some passion for sports will find it fulfilling as well providing an informed avenue for them to explore their talents and abilities.

 The student who dreams, for example, of becoming a scientist, an architect, an engineer, a doctor, pharmacist or other health professional, will find that the Science Lab facilities in ARIS hold the right combination of courses to unlock the doors of discovery―the young scientist can experience the wonder and excitement of the traditional disciplines, and perhaps catch a glimpse of inchoate disciplines of the future.
 Every illustrious scientist, whether discoverer or inventor, began in school.